 We then thought we were nearing the end of our

 Our puddings then arrived and although at almost full to bursting level we managed to scoff these quickly.
-As election of ice creams and sorbets the poppy seed has to have special mention as it was both delicious and unusual.
+A selection of ice cream and sorbets arrived first.
+All totally unique however, the poppy seed has to have special mention as it was both delicious and unusual.

 We also shared the Ivoire chocolate mousse, salted peanut brittle and banana sorbet.
 For those of you that like peanut butter I urge you now to go an get this... not only was the chocolate mousse light and by no means sickly encased within was a huge amount of posh peanut butter (this bit was sickly - but in a very very good way).